 Silver Pool was originally Willow Farm Fishery's carp water and was prolific until about four years ago when catch rates suddenly and inexplicable dropped off.
 When the problem persisted it was decided to drain the pool and once this was completed only about 20 fish were found to be present.

 Because there had been no signs of a fish kill, it was suspected that the water had been netted and the fish stolen.
 It was decided to take the opportunity to move the carp to Willow and Island pools and to stock the water predominantly with silver fish.
-As a result it now holds a large head of tench to 4lbs; roach, rudd, skimmer bream, perch, goldfish and crucians to about 1lb 8oz.
+As a result it now holds a large head of tench to 4lbs; roach, rudd, silver bream, perch, goldfish and nice crucians to about 1lb 8oz.

 The end result is that Silver Pool is now the most prolific of the Willow Farm waters and the place to head for if you want to catch a large number of fish fairly quickly and easily.

 With a bowl-shaped bottom, Silver Pool is deepest in the centre where between four and five feet of water can be found and because it is only small, Silver Pool is popular with both pole and waggler anglers, although pole lengths should be restricted to a maximum of five metres because of overhead powerlines nearby.